Jang Hyuk: 2010–2013: Critical acclaim and continued success

 Initially reluctant to sign on to period drama Deep Rooted Tree (2011) because he found the role of low-level royal guard Kang Chae-yoon uninteresting in the original novel, Jang changed his mind upon reading that the character had been dramatized and made richer in the TV script.
-It tells the story of Kang investigating a case involving the serial murders of Jiphyeonjeon scholars in Gyeongbok Palace while King Sejong (played by Han Suk-kyu) is developing the Korean alphabet.
+It tells the story of Kang investigating a case involving the serial murders of Jiphyeonjeon scholars in Gyeongbokgung while King Sejong (played by Han Suk-kyu) is developing the Korean alphabet.

 In 2013, he headlined Iris II, the sequel to the 2009 spy action series.
 This was his third acting collaboration with actress Lee Da-hae, after Robber and The Slave Hunters.
 He also returned to the big screen in 2013 blockbuster disaster film The Flu, in which he and Soo Ae played a firefighter and a doctor racing against time to find the cure for a deadly strain of the cold virus.

 To the surprise of many given his past draft-dodging scandal, he then joined Real Men, a weekly show in which six male celebrities are filmed documentary-style as they enter army boot camp.
 This was Jang's first regular appearance on a variety/reality show in his 17-year acting career.
 He said, "I'd like to use this opportunity to reflect on myself through Real Men and to experience army life again."
 He appeared on Real Men from June 2013 to February 2014.
 He then wrote a collection of essays on his life experiences titled Jang Hyuk, Hot-Blooded Man, published on August 6, 2013.